SUJcreate/SUJcreate/README.md

 - 🌱 I’m currently learning AI
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
-- 💬 Ask me about my philosophy regarding human creativity

 - 📫 How to reach me: ...
-- 😄 Pronouns: Him/He

 - ⚡ Fun fact: There are two ways to write goel/goyal -->
+😄 Pronouns: Him/He
+💬 Ask me about my philosophy regarding human creativity